pwb999/hill-gates-map/README.md

 2. Turn this csv into a GeoJson file

-3. Then use TippeCanoe to create the Mbtiles
+3. Then use TippeCanoe to create the Mbtiles hosted at https://s3.eu-west-2.amazonaws.com/www.libre-maps.com/gates.pmtiles

 4. Create the index.html to serve up the map and data tiles